peterussell/instrument-training-blog/_posts/2015-12-21-ir-gs-1-requirements.md

  - must be taken at an FAA-approved test center

 # Aeronautical Experience
  - at least 50 hours XC flight time *as PIC* (at least 10 in an airplane, for an airplane IR)
    - XC definition: one landing more than 50nm in a straight line from the point of departure.
 [AOPA link][aopa-xc-link] (14 CFR 61.1(b)(3)(ii))
+      - *note: this definition only applies to XC time for the purposes of applying for an Instrument Rating, (or PPL or CPL) - otherwise, **any** flight conducted by a pilot in an aircraft that includes a landing at a point other than the point of departure, and includes the use of dead reckoning, pilotage, electronic navaids, radio aids, or other systems to navigate to the landing point counts as XC time*
    - touch-and-goes are OK
    - logging PIC time: sole manipulator of the controls of an aircraft for which the pilot is rated or has privileges [AOPA link][aopa-pic-link] (FAR 1.1, 61.51 [e]).
      - Note this is different to *acting* PIC (responsible for the flight)